-In cases of emergency, the College's Switchboard Operator (-0- from any campus phone) should be contacted immediately.
-The Switchboard Operator will directly contact Campus Security (Safety Services).
-If the switchboard is closed, assistance can be requested by dialing 911 from a blue emergency phone.
+In cases of emergency, the College's Receptionist (-0- from any campus phone) should be contacted immediately.
+The Receptionist will directly contact Safety Services.
+If the switchboard is closed, assistance can be requested by dialing 911 from a hallway emergency phone or by pressing the red button on a blue outdoor emergency phone.